Creating & Sending Job Offer Letters for Employees in India

 • Providing necessary equipment like a laptop, software access, etc.

-The EOR service provider sends the official job offer letter and employment contract as the employer of record.
+The Employer of Record (EOR) service provider sends the official job offer letter and employment contract as the employer of record.
 But it is done in partnership with the client company, who remains very involved in selecting, onboarding and managing their remote EOR hires.

 Offer letter vs Employment Letter in India: